Azure Cosmos DB pricing

-For high-throughput and high-storage workloads you can create unlimited storage containers by defining a partition key at container creation.
-A partitioned container will seamlessly scale out as the quantity of stored data grows and reserved throughput increases.
+For high-throughput and high-storage workloads you can create unlimited containers by defining a partition key at container creation.
+An unlimited container will seamlessly scale out as the quantity of stored data grows and provisioned throughput increases.

 Download the free Azure Cosmos DB Emulator to develop and test applications using Azure Cosmos DB from your local machine.
-Once you’re satisfied with how your application works, you can deploy it by just changing your configuration to point to an Azure Cosmos DB instance.
+Once you’re satisfied with how your application works, you can deploy it by just changing your configuration to point to an Azure Cosmos DB instance in the cloud.

-Azure Cosmos DB containers can be globally distributed to help you easily build apps with planet scale which means all of your data is automatically replicated to the regions you specify.
-Your app continues to work with one logical endpoint, while your data is automatically served from the region closest to your users with an intuitive programming model for data consistency and 99.99 availability.
-Globally distributed containers are billed based on the storage consumed in each region and throughput reserved for each Azure Cosmos DB container x the number of regions associated with a Azure Cosmos DB database account.
+Azure Cosmos DB database can be globally distributed to help you easily build apps with planet-scale, which means all your data is automatically replicated to the regions you specify.
+Your app continues to work with a logical endpoint, while your data is automatically served from the region closest to your users with an intuitive programming model for data consistency and high availability.
+Globally distributed containers are billed based on the storage consumed in each region and throughput provisioned for each Azure Cosmos DB container times the number of regions associated with an Azure Cosmos DB database account.
 Standard data transfer rates apply for replication data transfer between regions.
-As an example, say you have a database account spanning three Azure regions and two containers provisioned with 1M RUs and 2M RUs respectively.
-The total RUs provisioned for the first container will be 3M RUs (1M RUs x 3 regions) and the second one will be 6M RUs (2M RUs x 3 regions).

 High throughput and low latency queries

-With Azure Cosmos DB, while you write a sustained volume of data, these data will be synchronously indexed to serve consistent SQL queries using a write-optimized, latch-free database engine designed for solid-state drives (SSDs) and low latency access.
+Azure Cosmos DB enables you to elastically and independently scale throughput and storage on demand and worldwide and guarantees end-to-end low latency at the 99th percentile to its customers.
 Read and write requests are always served from your local region while data is distributed globally.
 You can further optimize performance by customizing automatic index behavior.